 Financial scammers are exploiting the idea that online lenders usually cater to borrowers’ needs that aren’t granted by banks or credit unions.
 Like any online lender, these scammers will profess to lend you money.
 But, in actuality, they’re just going to sniff out your personal information and take your money away illicitly.

-But how can one steer clear from these unscrupulous online lenders?
+But how can one steer clear of these unscrupulous online lenders?
 We’ve rounded up six ways to spot an online personal loan scam.

 1. Unregistered Company

 Reputable lending companies and brokers must register for a license in the state where they operate a business, as required by the Federal Trade Commission (FTC).
 Otherwise, the lender may potentially be a scammer.

 But how do you check whether a lending company is legally running a business or not?
 Visit the lender’s website and check whether they have a list of places where they legally operate a business.

 If you see that they’re legally operating in some places but not in your state, verify the company’s business with your state’s attorney general’s office, Department of Financial Regulation, or Department of Banking.

 These entities can confirm whether a lending company is licensed to operate in your state or not.
 Choose a reputable online lender like PaydayPot if you need a loan right away.